Nyctous Acrylic Tunnel Book Fabrication

 Layout sketch for the test cut

-For the vector cuts, the sizing of the panes was a primary consideration, but also the connection to the hardware holding them together.
-I initially considered creating an enclosure to house the acrylic panes into.
-While sheet metal or concrete would likely fit this aesthetic, my default thought of making a wood box would likely not.
-Thus, I came to the idea of instead having the panes not enclosed but supported by minimal acrylic rails beneath the panes.
-The lower right section of this layout thus contains a large variety of rails of different thicknesses and different spacings between panes.
-To connect everything together, I planned for mating notches in the panes and rails, with a variety of tolerances to hopefully find a proper fit.
-If the panes are too strongly illuminated by the surrounding environment or the focus of an observer is not to look through the front, I can add a black paper around the panels.
+For the vector cuts, the sizing of the panes was a primary consideration, as well as the connection to the hardware holding them together.
+I initially considered creating an enclosure to house the acrylic panes into, but my default thinking and most approachable option to make a wood wood enclosure would likely not fit my aesthetic.
+Thus, I came to the idea of supporting the panes upon minimal acrylic rails and leaving it otherwise open.
+I would add a shroud of black paper around the panes in environments with too much light or when focusing an observer to look through the front.
+The lower right section of this layout contains a large variety of rails of different thicknesses and spacings between panes for testing.
+To connect everything together, I made mating notches in the panes and rails, with a variety of tolerances to hopefully find a proper fit.

 I used CorelDraw to put this sketch into a form accepted by the laser cutters on campus, with cobbled together images for the raster.